Hauran: Post-annexation

 During the late 2nd century, imperial order gradually weakened and political instability ensued.
 In 244 a native of the Hauran, Philip the Arab, became emperor and turned his hometown of Shahba (Philippopolis) into an imperial city.
 Though Shahba and Auranitis prospered, the general state of the empire was marked by decline.
 Philip was killed in 249 and Auranitis was largely abandoned in the late 3rd century.
 By the early 3rd century, Auranitis, Batanea and Trachonitis had been annexed to Arabia, bringing the entire Hauran under the jurisdiction of a single province.
 This also coincided with the completion of the north–south Via Nova Traiana road connecting the Red Sea-port of Ayla with Bosra, the provincial capital, and an east–west road connecting the cities of the Adraa–Bosra–Salkhad line.
 Commenting on this development, historian Henry Innes MacAdam writes:

 For the first time since the Hellenistic age the Hawran in its entirety came under one administrative system.
 The road network and the settlements it linked were the framework upon which the economic and social infrastructure of the region was built.
 Secure towns and safe, well-maintained roads meant that internal and external commerce could flow freely.
 The wine and grain of the Hawran were marketed, we may assume, far and wide.

 After Rome's annexation, the rural villages of the Hauran exercised considerable self-rule.
 Each village had common areas and buildings, a law council and a treasury.
-Between the late 1st and 5th centuries, several underwent urbanization and became cities, including Qanawat (Canatha), al-Suwayda (Dionysias), Shahba (Philippopolis), Shaqqa (Maxmimianopolis), al-Masmiyah (Phaina) and Nawa (Naveh).
+Between the late 1st and 5th centuries, several underwent urbanization and became cities, including Qanawat (Canatha), Suwayda (Dionysias), Shahba (Philippopolis), Shaqqa (Maxmimianopolis), al-Masmiyah (Phaina) and Nawa (Naveh).
 The inhabitants were generally wealthy landowners whose large dwellings housed their extended families.
 Among the inhabitants were Roman army veterans who upon returning to their villages in the Hauran invested money in land, houses, tombs, temples and public buildings and filled high-ranking local positions.
 Agriculture was the main economic sector, with Batanea and Auranitis mainly producing grain and wine, respectively, both of which were important to imperial trade.

 Much of the settled population consisted of Arameans, Jews and a larger Arab population, consisting of Nabateans and Safaitic groups.
 These groups continued to use Semitic languages, mainly Aramaic and an early form of Arabic at the colloquial level, though the Hellenization process was well underway and by the 4th century Greek supplanted the Hauran's native languages at the official level.
 Though the particularly wealthy and army veterans engaged in Hellenistic activities, such as visiting theaters and bathhouses, much of the population held on to Arab and Aramaic traditions and worshiped their native gods.